Real Estate

 Section Prices

-Section prices in Whangamata vary significantly based on location, size, views and proximity to the beach.
-Prime beachfront or beach-adjacent sections command the highest prices, while sections further from the coast or in less established areas are more affordable.
-As with all Coromandel property, prices have seen significant growth over recent years.
+Section prices in Whangamata vary a lot.
+It depends on location, size, views and distance to the beach.
+Prime beachfront sections have the highest prices.
+Sections further from the coast are more affordable.
+Like all Coromandel property, prices have grown a lot in recent years.

 Buying Process